Emergency

 • Brief the crew on the security arrangements identified in the Ship Security Plan.

-• Conduct drills prior to arriving in an area of increased risk.
+• Conduct regular drills and exercises and capture lessons observed.
 Many attempted piracy and armed robbery attacks are unsuccessful, countered by ships’ crew who have planned and trained in advance.

 Register and report